Nilonic/MathsLibrary/README.md

 The main exception we throw is `ArgumentException`.

 ## To Use
 For the moment, the best way to use this is to download the repo, and add MathsLibrary as a Project Dependency.
-We will eventually release a library, once i get the workflow up and working
+We will eventually release a library, once i get the workflow up and working, but updates will be on success of all workflows

 ## Contribution
 If you wish to contribute to MathsLibrary, please extend and run the Testing file before submitting.
 If you don't, it makes it harder to ensure that everything works.
-When pushing, it'll test on `ubuntu-latest`, ` 	windows-latest`, `ubuntu-24.04-arm`, `windows-11-arm`, `macos-13`, and `macos-latest` using the `Standard GitHub-hosted runners for public repositories`.
+When pushing, it'll test on `ubuntu-latest`, `windows-latest`, `ubuntu-24.04-arm`, `windows-11-arm`, `macos-13`, and `macos-latest` using the `Standard GitHub-hosted runners for public repositories`.
 We will only accept forks/pull requests that pass all these tests